 “Many people ask me why do you think you’re African! not because I was born in Africa, but Africa was born in me”

-Aya has traveled to some 30 African countries, met with thousands of inspiring young people, supported and worked with hundreds of women groups, artists and activists on youth empowerment projects and trained them in peace-building, social media, blogging and mobilization.
+Aya has traveled to some 30 African countries, supporting and working with thousands of women groups, artists and activists on youth empowerment projects and trained them in Mobilisation, blogging, leadership and non-violence.